official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 20. During a telephone call with President Bush on a range of issues on 6 February 2002, Mr Blair said that “whatever President Bush may have read in the media, he

-[^5] Minute Manning to Prime Minister, 5 February 2002, ‘US Policy Towards Iraq’.
+[^5]: Minute Manning to Prime Minister, 5 February 2002, ‘US Policy Towards Iraq’.
-[^6] Manuscript comment Blair on Minute Manning to Prime Minister, 5 February 2002, ‘US Policy Towards [^7] Statement, 9 January 2011, page 4.
+[^6]: Manuscript comment Blair on Minute Manning to Prime Minister, 5 February 2002, ‘US Policy Towards
+[^7]: Statement, 9 January 2011, page 4.

 390

-The Report of the Iraq Inquiryagreed on the importance of sending a strong signal” to the countries identified as part of an “axis of evil” that their behaviour needed to change.[^8]
+agreed on the importance of sending a strong signal” to the countries identified as part of an “axis of evil” that their behaviour needed to change.[^8]

 21. FCO officials advised Mr Straw that, while the immediate US focus was on